JAC-CS-Game-Programming-Fall22/4-Zelda/README.md

 # ⚔️ Zelda

-You can view the pretty version of the notes [here](https://jac-cs-game-programming-fall22.github.io/Notes/#/5-Zelda/).

 ## 🎯 Objectives

 - **Top-down Perspective**: With Flappy Bird and Mario, we were looking at the game world from the side.
 With Zelda, we'll have a bird's eye view of the world.